 - The Joy Wheel opened in 1911, with speed boats and racing car rides following in 1920.

-- In 1913, a suspected Suffragette bomb was discovered on the pier, just before a visit by the King and Queen.
+- In 1913, just before a visit by the King and Queen, a suspected Suffragette bomb was discovered on the pier!

-- Redman’s Café was opened on the pier on the 1st of December 1914, after the original premises had been converted into the Church of England Temporary Social Club for Soldiers on the 27th of November.
+- Redman’s Café was opened on the pier on the 1st of December 1914.
+The original premises had been converted into the Church of England Temporary Social Club for Soldiers on the 27th of November.

-- In 1932, an “Automatic Chip Dispenser” was unveiled on Central Pier.
+- In 1932, an “Automatic Chip Dispenser” was unveiled.
 Along with a new photograph booth, and a guess-your-weight machine.

 - In 1945, the pier mounted a display showing a V1 and a V2 rocket which had been dropped on London.
 It cost 6d to enter.
 The pier later displayed a replica German U-Boat conning tower.